About this trip

 AN IMPACTFUL ADVENTURE

 Join us for an unforgettable adventure into the heart of Ahwahnee territory in Northern Yosemite.
-Ride through stunning mountain passes, lush wildflower meadows, and take a refreshing dip in a pristine alpine lake.
+Ride through stunning mountain passes, lush wildflower meadows, and take a refreshing dip in pristine alpine lakes.
 Deepen your connection to nature and yourself through a thoughtfully woven blend of yin yoga, meditation, and breathwork incorporated throughout the journey.

 Horseback travel offers a unique pace to attune with nature, your horse, and one another, restoring and revitalizing your nervous system while reconnecting with your purpose.
 Led by an incredible all-women team skilled in packing, farrier work, and cooking, this adventure breaks away from traditional gender norms, empowering participants to embrace their authentic selves.